liujinda11/gluttons_A4/README.md

    ·Return to previous page: Press BACKSPACE or use the mouse to select the appropriate option to return to previous page from current page.

-**Login/Register Page**

-   ·Login/Register: Create a new account or log in to access saved game data.
+   ·Login/Register: Create a new account or log in to access saved game data in the login/register page.

-   ·Guest Login: Try Classic Mode without creating an account.
+   ·Guest Login: Try Classic Mode without creating an account in the login/register page.

 **Game Process**

    **Main Menu**

    **1. Select Game Mode**

    We have several game modes.
 In addition to the Classic modes, there is also an infinite mode (Unlimited Firepower Mode),